bup/bup/note/main.md

 * `bup` now only considers a `pack.packSizeLimit` set in the destination repository.

+* `bup prune-older --pretend` now puts just one space, not two, between the plus or minus and the save name in its output, matching what `bup-prune-older(1)` specifies.

 * `bup split --copy` now writes the split data to standard output instead of Python memoryview representations like